ravsodhi/structure-based-hate-speech-detection/README.md

 * Logistic Regression (with and without Regularisation): When we use either L1 or L2 regularisation(adding bias) it reduces the overfitting and increase the generalisation perfomance.
 However too much bias will result in underfitting.
 * Support Vector Machines
 * LSTM
-* TreeLSTM - Our final code implements a more complex model, TreeLSTM, to incorporate structure into our models.
+* TreeLSTM - Our final code implements a more complex model, TreeLSTM, which incorporates non-linear semantic features such as Dependency Trees into our model.
 Using TreeLSTM, we are able to use the Dependency Parse Trees as features in our model.
-Traditionally, LSTMs are sequential in nature and giving tree like non-linear inputs is a challenge.
-We are able to solve this using TreeLSTM, which actually utilizes the parent-child relationship of the tree nodes to learn about the structure of the given sentence.
+The difference  between  the  standard LSTM  unit  and  Tree-LSTM  units  is  that  gating vectors  and  memory  cell  updates are dependent on  the  states  of  possibly  many  child  units.
+Additionally, instead of a single forget gate, the Tree-LSTM unit contains one forget gate f <sub> jk</sub>  for each child k.
+This  allows  the  Tree-LSTM  unit  to  selectively incorporate information from each child.
 ![TreeLSTM](docs/treelstm.png)

 ## Metrics used